jeandat/learning-ionic/README.md

 # Known bugs

 - Livereload mode breaks images first time they are put in cache (`file://` url is used in place of `cdvfile://` url)
+- Cordova plugin `google-analytics-plugin` has been updated during summer with **not so smart** breaking changes in the API.
+Waiting for `ngCordova` to be updated.